Record keeping requirements

 Employers can be fined up to $5,000 by the Industrial Magistrates Court for not keeping employment records or for keeping inadequate or fraudulent records.
 A common requirement that employers fail to observe is a lack of detail in keeping employment records, particularly for employees covered by a WA award.

-Employers can also be fined for not providing employment records to the Department of Commerce Industrial Inspectors.
+Employers can also be fined for not providing employment records to Department of Mines, Industry Regulation and Safety Industrial Inspectors.
 Industrial inspectors have statutory powers to investigate complaints from employees where appropriate and employers are obliged to provide records when required to do so.

 Record keeping requirements